matouon/lbfgsgpu.jl/docs/src/tests.md

 # Tests

-This package is tested via direct comparison between the outputs of original `L-BFGS` and the GPU accelerated `L-BFGS`.
+This package is tested via direct comparison between the outputs of original `L-BFGS` and the GPU version `L-BFGS`.

 # Test Cases